objecthub/swift-lispkit/README.md

 There is also a `Makefile` which provides convenience build rules.
 Building and running the REPL can be achieved, e.g. by invoking `make run` (for the debug REPL) or `make repl` (for the release REPL).
-Details for building such release binaries can be looked up in the [Makefile](https://github.com/objecthub/swift-lispkit/blob/master/Makefile).
+If a Scheme program should be executed instead of the REPL being run, the `program` variable needs to be set, e.g. as in `make run program=path/to/program.scm`.
+Details for building binaries or executing tests can be looked up in the [Makefile](https://github.com/objecthub/swift-lispkit/blob/master/Makefile).

 ### Building and running the iOS tool